3. ABOUT THE WORLD TRANSFORMATION MOVEMENT

 And so it is science that the WTM is concerned with, not faith or mysticism or superstition or dogma.
 ‘Science’ literally means ‘knowledge’ (derived as it is from the Latin word scientia which means ‘knowledge’) and knowledge is the opposite of faith, mysticism, superstition and dogma.
 As Socrates famously said, ‘the only good is knowledge and the only evil is ignorance’ (Diogenes Laertius, Lives of Eminent Philosophers, c.225 AD), and, ‘the unexamined life is not worth living’ (Plato’s dialogue Apology, c.380 BC; tr.
 B. Jowett, 1871, 38).
 Yes, what did the ancients have emblazoned across their temples: ‘Man, know thyself.’
 Precisely!—the work of the WTM is about empowering people with self-knowledge, the very opposite of wanting people to de-power themselves by subordinating themselves to someone else, or to some mindless doctrine or other.
 It’s about being mind-liberated, not mind-controlled.

 Any fair scrutiny of Jeremy’s human-condition-confronting-not-avoiding scientific treatise, and of the WTM’s support of it, will quickly reveal the profound, first-principle-based, knowledge-focused, biological nature of the analysis—and of the integrity of the WTM and of the people supporting it.
-And, unlike what happens in cults, there is no focus anywhere on Jeremy himself, only on the biological explanations of the human condition.
-Furthermore, the WTM is a registered not-for-profit charity, so there is no focus on making money from people as cults typically do.
+And, unlike what happens in cυlts, there is no undue focus anywhere on Jeremy himself, only on the biological explanations of the human condition. ( explains that while the WTM is explanation/understanding focused, not personality focused, obviously there is some need to explain how Jeremy managed to find this wonderful understanding of the human condition, and it is natural that this ability is recognised and appreciated.)
+Furthermore, the WTM is operated through registered not-for-profit charities and there is no focus whatsoever on making money from people as cυlts typically do.
 The WTM is funded through donations.
-All our materials, including books and videos, are made available for free, and membership is only $1.
-The truth is the WTM is a bold, strong, healthy, thoughtful, dogma-free, responsible, transparent, sound and selfless organisation, the absolute opposite of a cult-like organisation.
+All our materials, including books and videos, are made available for free, and membership is also free.
+The truth is the WTM is a bold, strong, healthy, thoughtful, dogma-free, responsible, transparent, sound and selfless movement, the absolute opposite of a cυlt-like organisation.
 All we in the WTM are guilty of is daring to think, and think about the most important subject facing the human race of the human condition—as the renowned Harvard biologist E.O.
 Wilson has written, ‘The human condition is the most important frontier of the natural sciences’ (Consilience, 1998, p.298 of 374).

 Adolf Hitler advocated ‘the big lie’ because he said it has the best chance of being accepted as ‘credible’!